danielfrg/mkdocs-jupyter/CONTRIBUTING.md

 - `cd js`
 - `npm install`
-- `npm run dev`
+- `npm run build` or `npm run dev` for continuous build

+Python:

-In another terminal run `mkdocs`, for example one of the tests
+Run `mkdocs` in one of the tests configurations:

 - `cd mkdocs_jupyter/tests/mkdocs/`
 - `mkdocs serve -f material-with-nbs.yml`

-- Change styles and rebuild the site to see the changes
+Change styles and rebuild the site to see the changes

 ## Tests